A Guide to 13 Most Popular Japanese Language Exams

 I have covered 13 of the most well-known Japanese language proficiency tests recognized worldwide in this guide.

-Each test is a valuable tool for assessing a learner’s Japanese knowledge.
+Each test is a valuable tool for assessing a learner’s knowledge of Japanese.
 It caters to different levels and specific skills.
-Before you sign up, check the availability of test centers and dates in your region!
+Before you register, check the availability of test centers and dates in your region.

 I hope this ultimate guide to various Japanese language exams can help you make an informed decision.